Access and support

-At each academic node plus RISE, there are a research infrastructures that are made available to Treesearch associated researchers, postdocs and PhD students.
+At each academic node and RISE, there are a research infrastructures that are made available to Treesearch associated researchers, postdocs and PhD students.

 Treesearch provides access and support to advanced research infrastructure

-Fill in a short application to get access to the research infrastructure and support
+Fill in a short application to get access and support

 Report here after completed infrastructure project